 ACAP is an open application platform that enables developers to create applications that can be downloaded to a range of Axis devices – from network cameras to video encoders.
-Today, ACAP allows anyone to develop and market a wide range of applications for Axis products to enhance the surveillance solution, deliver powerful analytics, extend functionality and improve business efficiency.
+Today, ACAP allows anyone to develop and market a wide range of computer vision applications for Axis products to enhance the surveillance solution, deliver powerful analytics, extend functionality and improve business efficiency.

 Where it began: Head spinning and coding in ‘camp ACAP’

 But taking a step back from what ACAP has become, how did it start?

 “We created ACAP in 2009 at a time when such an open approach to development simply didn’t exist in the security industry.
 It’s safe to say that Axis was a pioneer.
 When I look around now, I find more and more companies offer these kinds of platforms, which is an endorsement of the strategy,” says Anders.